camille-wa/Zaprionus-parasitoid-experiments/README.md

 # FL/CT assay

-This experiment compares adult emergence rates of *Z. indianus* lines collected from Florida (FL) and Connecticut (CT) with and without the presence of parasitoid wasps.
+This experiment compares adult emergence rates of *Z. indianus* lines collected from Florida (FL) and Connecticut (CT) with the presence of parasitoid wasps.
 These data are shown in Figure 2.

 # Data files:

-FL_CT_N.csv: Data file containing emerged adult fly counts of FL/CT lines without parasitoids (control vials) FL_CT_Y.csv: Data file containing emerged adult fly counts of FL/CT lines with parasitoids
+FL_CT_Y.csv: Data file containing emerged adult fly counts of FL/CT lines with parasitoids

 # Columns